 Lucrative annual credits

 Once you sign up for the Amex Gold Card, you’ll receive up to $120 in dining credits per year, which are offered on a monthly basis in increments of $10.
-Enrollment is required, and these credits are only good for purchases with Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
+Enrollment is required, and these credits are only eligible for purchases with Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
 Also, be aware that these credits don’t roll over from month to month.

 If maximized and used every month, these two credits equate to up to $240 in value from your Amex Gold Card.